Gloss (optics)

 Gloss is an optical property which indicates how well a surface reflects light in a specular (mirror-like) direction.
 It is one of the important parameters that are used to describe the visual appearance of an object.
-The factors that affect gloss are the refractive index of the material, the angle of incident light and the surface topography.
+Other categories of visual appearance related to the perception of regular or diffuse reflection and transmission of light have been organized under the concept of cesia in an order system with three variables, including gloss among the involved aspects.
+The factors that affect gloss are the refractive index of the material, the angle of incident light and the surface texture.

 Apparent gloss depends on the amount of specular reflection – light reflected from the surface in an equal amount and the symmetrical angle to the one of incoming light – in comparison with diffuse reflection – the amount of light scattered into other directions.

 Theory

 When light illuminates an object, it interacts with it in a number of ways: